 She made the comments when addressing delegates at the Confederation of Passenger Transport (CPT) Bus and Coach Conference on 12 January.
 While not entirely ruling out the possibility of bespoke backing for coaches, the Baroness says the “non-essential” element creates a “very difficult situation” for ministers when deciding whether to award sector-specific support.

 Some coach services are essential but others are not, says Baroness

-In answer to a question from CPT President Martin Dean, the Baroness explained: “The coach sector is incredibly diverse.
+In answer to a question from CPT Chairman Martin Dean, the Baroness explained: “The coach sector is incredibly diverse.
 Some of the services that it provides are essential in home-to-school transport and rail replacement.
 Those are the things that as a country we cannot function properly without.

 “But it is also the case that there are services provided by the coach sector that are non-essential.
 This is taxpayers’ money.
 We have to ask what is so essential that the government must step in and support it.”